 Things to do: Stroll the boardwalk all the way to Kingston Park to see what other beach treasures you can find.
 It takes around 30 minutes (maybe longer with kids in tow!).

 Conveniently located close to Brighton, spending a day exploring Kingston Park and the surrounding area is easy.
 If you wander south along the beach, you’ll find a rocky shoreline – the perfect spot to search for rockpools and the sea life that inhabit them.
 Walk along the cliff face to enjoy the view from Tjilbruke Monument, or head along the boardwalk to visit Marino Rocks.

 Facilities: Parking, toilets, picnic facilities, barbeque, playground, tennis courts, caravan park, cafes

-Things to do: Explore the various walking and shared-use trails, visit Kingston House or grab a bite to eat at the Seacliff Hotel or surf lifesaving club.
+Things to do: Explore the various walking and shared-use trails, visit Kingston House or grab a bite at the Seacliff Hotel or surf lifesaving club.
 You can also hire a stand-up paddle board at Seacliff beach.
-Learn more about the cultural significance to the Kaurna people.
+Learn more about its cultural significance to the Kaurna people.

 4. STOKES BAY, KANGAROO ISLAND

 Stokes Bay is a hidden treasure on the north coast of Kangaroo Island (KI), around 40 minutes drive from Kingscote.
 With numerous rockpools of differing depths and sizes to discover and explore, Stokes Bay is ideal for kids of all ages.
 This idyllic beach is one to include on your KI itinerary.

 Location: Stokes Bay (93km east of Penneshaw; 48km east of Kingscote)

 Facilities: Parking, toilets, barbeque, picnic facilities, Stokes Bay Campground, café